 #1 Grind Coffee

-The 1.2 L model can hold up to 225 grams of coffee and the 1.6 L model can go up to 280 grams.
-You do not need to use that much coffee.
-Those are just the amounts the filter will hold.
-If you want to make a concentrated cold brew, you’ll want to brew with a near-full filter.
-But you can always use less coffee.
+The 1.2 L model can hold up to 225 grams of coffee, and the 1.6 L model can hold up to 280 grams.
+You do not need to use that much coffee; those are just the amounts the filter will hold.
+If you want to make a concentrated cold brew, you’ll want to brew with a near-full filter, but you can always use less coffee.

-Use a medium to a medium-coarse ground for the cold brew.
+Use medium to medium-coarse ground for the cold brew.
 See our Coffee Grind Chart for more guidance, but don’t be too concerned with being exact.
-Cold-brew is forgiving.
+Cold brew is forgiving.

 #2 Place Filter Inside Glass Carafe